CsabaSzabo/craft-extension-table-of-content/README.md

-# Craft eXtension - Table of content
+# Craft eXtension - Table of Contents

-This extension is capable of generating a Table of content for a document (including it's sub documents).
+This extension is capable of generating a Table of Contents for a document (including it's sub documents).

 ## Demo video
 https://user-images.githubusercontent.com/3639032/145247767-0b482289-3561-4761-97b7-d6ccb227f2e3.mov